rakesh-malviya/blog/_posts/2017-09-02-3-neural-networks-part-2-activation-functions-and-differentiation.md

 A sigmoid function, $$f(u) = \frac{1}{1+e^{-u}}$$.
 It takes a real-valued number and “squeeze” it into range between 0 and 1.
 Large negative numbers become $$\approx 0$$ and large positive numbers become $$\approx 1$$.

 ##### Pros:
-For classification problem it is used as activation of output layer of a neural network.
+For binary classification problem it is used as activation of output layer of a neural network.

 ##### Cons:
 1. **Can saturate and kill gradients:** When neuron's activation saturates at 1 or 0 , the gradient becomes almost zero.
 This creates difficulties in  learning.